z4gon/ice-attack-vfx-unity/README.md

         1. In the **Initialize Particle** node of the VFX.
             1. Rotate the particles 90 degrees to make them parallel to the ground.

-    1. Group this system's components in the VFX Graph for readability.
+    1. Make the Ground Textures System a Sub Graph.

 1. **Snow Mesh**